 Many interventions are designed by those working at international centers of aid or peacebuilding in Beijing, Brussels, New York, or Washington.
-Those crafting interventions are under intense pressure to demonstrate relevance and impact to parliaments, ministries, governing boards, and
+Those crafting interventions are under intense pressure to demonstrate relevance and impact to parliaments, ministries, governing boards, and donors.

-Peacebuilding reforms rarely occur in isolation from conflict dynamics.
-Reforms become an integral part of political, administrative, and legal conflicts either after or between violent wars as each faction seeks to benefit or strengthen its position and power. donors.
 They are also expected to "keep things moving through the pipeline" so they can manage an ever-growing list of pressing tasks.
 Such considerations may often overtake the realities of the region where the organization seeks to intervene.
 This perspective also promotes risk aversion.
-As an official in the US State Department recently noted, "The Washington Post Test means that your innovative program needs to take into account the...potential risk of it showing up on the [newspaper's] front pages...This creates incentives for risk-aversion and inertia.
-The quip 'no one ever got fired for doing the same thing as last year' is at least half true."16
+As an official in the US State Department recently noted, "The Washington Post Test means that your innovative program needs to take into account the...potential risk of it showing up on the [newspaper's] front pages...
+This creates incentives for risk-aversion and inertia.
+The quip 'no one ever got fired for doing the same thing as last year' is at least half true."